Wouldn’t it be cool if you could participate in taste testing studies where you get paid to eat?

 I couldn’t believe I was about to get paid to eat french fries!

-There were 3 sets of fries to taste and after each we had to fill out a survey describing what we liked and disliked about each.
+There were 3 sets of fries to taste and after each we had to fill out a short survey describing what we liked and disliked about each.

 We had to rate each batch of fries on texture, color, saltiness, crunchiness, potatoiness (yea I made that word up) and a few other categories I can’t remember.